spavlinek/sudoku/README.md

-This project is a version of the NY Times Sudoku.
+This project is a version of the NY Times Sudoku created for the class 15112.
 The project can be run with the sudoku.py folder and needs itertools and pyscreenshot to function.
+IMPORTANT: Only works with CS3 graphics.
 The extra features included are: a more sophisticated unban, preferences and ability to convert to pdf file.
 Keyboard shortcuts:
 's' - toggle showing solution board